suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Media Type Registration

-This section registers the 'application/suit-envelope' media type in the "Media Types" registry.
+This section registers the 'application/suit-envelope+cose' media type in the "Media Types" registry.
 This media type are used to indicate that the content is a SUIT envelope.

 ~~~
       Type name: application

-      Subtype name: suit-envelope
+      Subtype name: suit-envelope+cose

       Required parameters: N/A